davidgutierrezrubio/jmathanim/manual/02_BasicShapes/BasicShapes.md

 The `Point` class
 -----------------

-Everything what you can draw in the screen is a subclass of the `MathObject` class (moreover, everything that implements the `Drawable` method).
+Everything that you can draw in the screen is a subclass of the `MathObject` class (moreover, everything that implements the `Drawable` interface).
 So, they share a few common methods, like `scale`, `rotate` or `shift`.
 We’ll see this methods later.

 The `Point` class is the most basic `MathObject` and, yes, you’re right, it represents a single point.